dylanlan/dylanlan.github.io/_posts/2024-01-08-protein-sradagan.md

 thumbnail: thumbnails/sradagan-thumbnail.png
 ---

+Coming soon: Sradagan reborn??

-On this day, the Sradagan Fellowship was created by PaladinJack!
+On this day, the Sradagan Fellowship was originally created by PaladinJack (who later renamed to `Aon`)!
 Protein promptly joined afterwards.

 The idea was spawned from a simple longing for more Temuairan adventures.
 More appreciation and enjoyment of the areas and quests that are often neglected in this day and age.

 A want to return to a simpler time.
 A more homely time.
 A time when Temuair had more Temuairan-classed Aislings than Medenian.

-And a burning desire to inspire in others the same feelings of nostalgia that both PaladinJack and Protein felt.
+And a burning desire to inspire in others the same feelings of nostalgia that both Aon and Protein felt.

 This is a memory of Protein with no guild.
 No fellowship.
 No family.

 ![Protein No Guild](/assets/img/sradagan/protein-no-guild.png)

-Shortly after the Fellowship had been created, Protein rushed to the Abel Tavern, to be admitted into the Fellowship by PaladinJack
+Shortly after the Fellowship had been created, Protein rushed to the Abel Tavern, to be admitted into the Fellowship by Aon

 ![Protein Abel Tavern](/assets/img/sradagan/protein-abel-tavern.png)